 - Stage 2 – With Stage 2 DLS, the lens of the eye has started the gradual process of clouding.
 This causes light to scatter, which results in glare and halos (especially at night), as well as overall reduced clarity of your vision.
 Symptoms of Stage 2 most often begin in your mid 50s.

 - Stage 3 – This is what’s known as a cataract.
 With cataracts, the lens of your eye has become cloudy enough that it is significantly impacting your vision, and treatment is necessary to restore your vision to a functional level.
 For most people, this stage happens when you are around age 70.

 Treatment options for Stage 1 DLS: With Stage 1 DLS (typically in your 40s), there are multiple options available.
 Your lens is still healthy and clear, so you may not need to replace it just yet.
 Laser vision correction, such as LASIK, is still a good option to correct your distance vision, although your close up vision will still continue to deteriorate over time.

-For Stage 2 DLS patients, this treatment also prevents any future development of cataracts, so there will be no need for an additional procedure down the road.
+Lens Replacement also prevents any future development of cataracts, so there should be no need for an additional cataract procedure down the road.
 With Lens Replacement, you treat the vision problem where it actually resides – in the lens of your eye.
 At ClearSight, when we perform a Lens Replacement procedure we utilize the latest lens technology available, and choose a lens that’s customized for you – you tell us what type of vision you want, we make it happen.
 These clear lenses can help people see both far and near, and reduce any astigmatism, making it possible to achieve sight without glasses – typically for the rest of your life!*